No Means No (film): Filming

 "No Means No" is produced by G7 Films Poland and directed by Vikash Verma as first Indo-Polish film.
 Michal Szewczuk is the Cinematographer.

 No Means No is 80% filmed in Poland and 20% in India.
-It has been a goal for India and Poland to strengthen bilateral relations through movie industry and they have been working on it for some time now.
+It has been a goal for India and Poland to strengthen bilateral relations through the movie industry and they have been working on it for some time now.

 Release

 The film was originally slated for release on 22 March 2021, but postponed due to the COVID-19 pandemic in India. but release was again pushed back to 17 June 2022.
 The film was expected to release on 26 July 2024.
 The film was scheduled to be released on 20 December 2024.
-The film’s release has been moved to December 18, 2026.
+The film's release has been moved to December 18, 2026.

-In July 2025, Steven Seagal announced that his production company, Steamroller Productions, would collaborate with Vikash Verma’s G7 Films on the project, as part of a broader agreement between the two companies.
+In July 2025, Steven Seagal announced that his production company, Steamroller Productions, would collaborate with Vikash Verma's G7 Films on the project, as part of a broader agreement between the two companies.